hund030/basic-bot-docker/Teams bot deployment on container service.md

 You can download the [sample application](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/bot-sso-docker) used in this tutorial from the Teams Toolkit sample gallery.
 This sample provides a ready-to-use experience for Azure Container Apps development.
 With a few configuration adjustments, you can also deploy it to Azure Kubernetes Service or an on-premise Kubernetes cluster.

+You will need an Azure Account and use [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) for ACA deployment or AKS deployment.

+> Note that the commands in this tutorial are based on Bash.
+You may need to make some adjustment to make them work in other command line interface.

 ## Deploying to Azure Container Apps

 Azure Container Apps is a fully managed service that allows you to run containerized applications in the cloud.
-If you don't need direct access to all native Kubernetes APIs and cluster management, Azure Container Apps offers a fully managed experience based on best practices.
+This is an ideal choice if you don't need direct access to all native Kubernetes APIs and cluster management, and prefer a fully managed experience based on best practices.

 By using the sample application, you can simply run the `provision` and `deploy` commands in Teams Toolkit.
 Teams Toolkit will then create an Azure Container Registry and an Azure Container Apps for you, build your application into a Docker image, and deploy it to Azure Container Apps.